opengisch/QField-docs/documentation/how-to/advanced-how-tos/shared-datasets.en.md

 # Shared Datasets

-QField allows you to store datasets in a central folder—referred to as a "shared datasets folder"—and access them across multiple projects.
+QField allows you to store datasets in a central folder — referred to as a "shared datasets folder" — and access them across multiple projects.

 Sharing layers across projects reduces storage usage for large datasets (such as background raster orthophotos or regional vector datasets) and simplifies dataset updates across devices.